Waleeddarwesh/waleeddarwesh/README.md

 ## 👨‍💻 Professional Summary

-Results-oriented **Backend Engineer** and **Cloud DevOps Engineer** with experience designing scalable backend systems using Python and Django, complemented by a strong foundation in Cloud Infrastructure, DevOps automation, Infrastructure as Code (IaC), and CI/CD practices.
-Successfully completed the **NTI Cloud & DevOps Training Program**, gaining hands-on experience with AWS, Linux, Kubernetes, OpenShift, Ansible, Terraform, and cloud automation while building practical, production-oriented projects.
+Cloud DevOps Engineer and Backend Software Engineer with hands-on experience designing and deploying scalable backend applications and cloud-native infrastructure.
+Skilled in developing RESTful APIs with Python and Django, automating infrastructure using Terraform and Ansible, building containerized workloads with Docker and Kubernetes, and implementing secure CI/CD pipelines with Jenkins.

-Currently a **Cloud DevOps Intern at iVolve Technologies**, strengthening my expertise in Cloud Infrastructure, DevOps practices, and Infrastructure as Code (IaC) through hands-on projects, technical training, and real-world implementations using AWS, Linux, Docker, Kubernetes, Jenkins, Terraform, Ansible, and modern CI/CD workflows.
+Through the NTI Cloud & DevOps Program and my internship at **iVolve Technologies**, I have gained practical experience in AWS, Linux administration, Infrastructure as Code (IaC), container orchestration, automation, and observability by delivering production-oriented projects that follow modern DevOps and cloud engineering practices.

 - 🎓 **Education:** B.Sc. in Computer and Information Technology (**GPA: 3.63/4.0**)
 - 🎓 **Professional Training:** NTI Cloud DevOps Training Program (AWS, Red Hat Linux, Kubernetes, OpenShift, Ansible, Terraform & CI/CD)